Friday, July 11, 2025

 Gaming Chair + Fitness Yields Best Results

-But they also employ nutritionists, mental coaches, and physical therapists.
-That’s because everyone knows that healthy, rested players perform better.
+Instead, they employ nutritionists, mental coaches, and physical therapists to optimize their players’ lifestyle habits.
+The belief is that healthy, rested players perform better.

 ChairsFX spoke to some esports doctors about the health benefits of gaming chairs.
 Dr. Jordan Tsai works with Cloud9, TSM, Evil Geniuses, 100 Thieves, and other top teams.
 He’s also on Secretlab’s Ergonomics Advisory Board.